(Pocket-lint) - Zoom has evolved into the tool of choice for keeping people connected, but one surprising trend that has emerged is quizzes.

 Dealing with that 40-minute time limit

 Zoom has a 40-minute time limit on meetings unless you pay for the Pro level ($14.99/£11.99/$13.99 a month).
-If you're doing a lot of Zooming it be worth paying for a few months until you're released back into the real world - you can cancel at any time.
+If you're doing a lot of Zooming it is worth paying for a few months - or you can cancel at any time.
+Remember, only the host has to pay - everyone else gets the benefit.

-But Zoom has also relaxed the rules a little around this 40 minute restriction.
-You might be offered the chance to avoid the time limit if you schedule your next Zoom meeting, so that's worth considering.
+You might be offered the chance to avoid the time limit if you schedule your next Zoom meeting, and sometimes there are special offers.
 If not, and if you don't want to pay, be prepared to end and restart at an opportune moment.
 That also allows toilet breaks and drink refreshes - and you can always share multiple meeting IDs in advance.

 Share your presentation and off you go